erikogan/madness_cards/README.md

 ### Windows

 No idea, sorry.
 FOP is Java-based, so you should be able to download and run it once you have Java installed.
-And I believe libxslt & ghostscript have provisions for installing on Windows, though they may or may not require Cygwin.
+I know ImageMagick has Windows support, and I believe libxslt2 & ghostscript have provisions for installing on Windows, though they may or may not require Cygwin.

 If someone with a Windows box gets it working, I’d love a docs PR.